gzbite4/pokemon-app-portfolio/README.md

 CSS is in a file associated to the component: css for ExampleCompnonent.js will be in ExampleComponent.css.
 On the css/colors/design, you can be creative.

-Project will be hosted in the cloud (AWS,Gcloud, Azure.Netlify/...).
+Project will be hosted in the cloud (AWS, Gcloud, Azure.Netlify/...).
 File .gitignore must remove node_modules/